andijakl/ndef-nfc/README.md

 ## Example Apps

-For C#, the library download comes with NdefDemo and NdefDemoWin: Windows Phone 8 and Windows 8.1 example apps that demonstrate some of the features of the NDEF Library.
+For C#, the library download comes with NdefDemoWin10 (for Windows 10 / UWP), NdefDemoWin (for Windows 8.1 / WinRT) and NdefDemo (for Windows Phone 8.0 / Silverlight).
+These example apps demonstrate some of the features of the NDEF Library.
 Both demos are available under GPL v3 license.

 Another GPL-licensed example app is [NfcShare](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/), which is available together with accompanying webinar slides and a recording at the [NFC developer's section at NfcInteractor.com](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/).